phalcon-orphanage/docs/en/index.rst

-..
-Phalcon Documentation documentation master file, created by sphinx-quickstart on Tue Jul 10 12:27:41 2012.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 Welcome
 ========

 Hi, welcome to Phalcon framework, a new approach on PHP frameworks.
-Our mission is to give you an advanced tool for developing web sites and applications without beign worried about losing performance.
+Our mission is to give you an advanced tool for developing web sites and applications without be worrying about performance.

 What is Phalcon?
 ----------------